ganeshkbhat/require-urls/README.md

 - Add `recursive` imports and cacheing for remote files.
 Minor changes needed.
-- Consider adding the `.jscache` to `.cache` [require.cache](https://nodejs.org/api/modules.html#requirecache) of Nodejs.
-- Add options to import a remote published or unpublished package using `https://remoteurl/.../package.json` pack of repository
+- Add options to import a remote published or unpublished package using `https://remoteurl/.../package.json` pack of repository.
 - Does not support ES `import` statement as yet.